Motorway service area

-Motorway service areas in the United Kingdom and Ireland, also known as services or service stations, are rest areas where drivers can leave a motorway to refuel/recharge, rest, eat and drink, shop or stay in an on-site overnight hotel.
-The vast majority of motorway services in the UK are owned by one of three companies: Moto, Welcome Break and Roadchef.
+Motorway service areas (MSA) also known as services or service stations, are rest areas in the UK and Ireland where drivers can leave a motorway to refuel/recharge, rest, eat and drink, shop, use the toilet or stay in an on-site overnight hotel.
+They are also a safe refuge for drivers who break down alongside leaving at a motorway junction.
+The majority of motorway services in the UK are owned by one of three companies: Moto, Welcome Break and Roadchef.
 Smaller operators include Extra, Westmorland and EG Group.

 History

 United Kingdom

 The first two service areas in the UK, Watford Gap and Newport Pagnell, opened with temporary facilities when the M1 motorway was opened, on 2 November 1959.
-It is a common misconception that Watford Gap was the first service area to fully open, when in fact Newport Pagnell was first, on 15 August 1960, a month before Watford Gap.

 Initially, most service areas were designed to be bold and attractive, with many opening viewing platforms and featuring fancy restaurants.
-The most famous example of a service area from this era is Lancaster, which features a 65ft tower which previously contained the main restaurant.
+A famous example of a service area from this era is Lancaster, which features a 65ft tower which previously contained the main restaurant.
 However, it became apparent in the late 1960s that such fancy amenities were unprofitable, so service areas began offering an increasingly basic service.
 High street brands were introduced to service areas in the 1990s, with most facilities eventually becoming franchises of well known brands.

 As more service stations opened, the number of operating companies increased, with sites run by the Rank Organisation, Granada, Pavilion, Take a Break and Esso, among others.
 Through acquisitions and mergers, there are now only three major operators.
 In an attempt to break this oligopoly, in 2001, the government proposed allowing "mobile fast food vans" to operate at the areas, though this idea never came to fruition.

 Originally, service areas were government-owned and leased to the operating companies.
 From 1992 onwards, new sites were planned and owned by private operators, and existing sites sold to them.

-In 2007 an AA survey concluded that service areas had improved in the previous three years, but cleanliness and pricing were still major issues.
+In 2007, an AA survey concluded that service areas had improved in the previous three years, but cleanliness and pricing were still major issues.

-Opposition towards service areas has grown, with some planning applications being refused: some notable examples are Catherine-de-Barnes on the M42 and Kirby Hill on the A1(M), both of which have had applications contested.
+Opposition towards service areas has grown, with some planning applications being refused: some notable examples are Catherine-de-Barnes on the M42, and Kirby Hill on the A1(M), both of which have had applications contested.
 Despite concerns of local residents, Beaconsfield on the M40 opened on 17 March 2009, and Cobham services opened in September 2012.
 Kirby Hill would eventually get approved for construction in April 2021.

 In 2017, Transport Focus began an annual review of service areas, with each site ranked on a league table.
 Reviews have taken place every year since.

 The latest UK motorway service area to open is Rugby services, operated by Moto Hospitality which opened on 30 April 2021.